FObersteiner/zdt/README.md

 // Absolute time difference: PT00H00M00S
 ```

 More examples in the `./examples` directory.
-There's a build-step to build them all; EX:
+There's a build-step to build them all;

 ```zig
 zig build examples && ./zig-out/bin/ex_datetime